This organ performs many vital functions, and all of this work makes it highly susceptible to disease.

 - N-Acetylcysteine increases the levels of glutathione, a critical detoxification agent and antioxidant.

-- Milk thistle extract. exerts greater absorption and efficiency to protect the liver and help its structure and function.
+- Milk thistle extract.
+Exerts more excellent absorption and efficiency to protect the liver and help its structure and function.

-- Selenium extract, which is a key component of the detoxifying enzyme glutathione peroxidase, which can help the body reduce oxidative stress.
+- Selenium extract, a critical component of the detoxifying enzyme glutathione peroxidase, can help the body reduce oxidative stress.

-Other ingredients like Choline, L-Taurine, Licorice, and Shisandra Extract can provide critical nutrients to support liver function and detoxification.
+Other ingredients like Choline, L-Taurine, Licorice, and Schisandra Extract can provide critical nutrients to support liver function and detoxification.

 Liver detoxifying foods

-To achieve a better detoxification and for your daily care, foods such as:
+To achieve better detoxification and for your daily care, foods such as: